 Astronomers measure enormous planet lurking far from its star

-The discovery of GOT 'EM-1b has been detailed in a paper accepted for publication in the Astronomical Journal, and is being presented Jan.
-11 at the 2021 meeting of the American Astronomical Society.
+The discovery of GOT "EM-1b has been detailed in a paper accepted for publication in the Astronomical Journal, and was presented Jan.
+11 at the virtual 2021 meeting of the American Astronomical Society.

 NASA's Kepler space telescope originally identified an object, which turned out to be this planet, in 2010.
 That mission then spotted periodic decreases in the brightness of a star, a clue that orbiting planets are nearby.